Alleyne FitzHerbert, 1st Baron St Helens

 Alleyne FitzHerbert, 1st Baron St Helens (1 March 1753 – 19 February 1839), was a British diplomat.
 He was Minister Plenipotentiary to Russia from 1783 to 1788, appointed Chief Secretary for Ireland and a member of the Privy Council (Great Britain & Ireland) in 1787, serving in the former position until 1789.
 He was Minister Plenipotentiary to Spain from 1790 to 1794.

-He was a friend of explorer George Vancouver, who named Mount St. Helens in what is now the U.S. state of Washington after him.
+He was a friend of explorer George Vancouver, who named Mount St. Helens in what is now the US state of Washington after him.